chipmanfu/RGI-redteam-scripts/readme.txt

 	 Then in /root/scripts/phish/ there are a couple of example bash scripts for sending out individual attacks or loop through a email list.
      The emaillist.txt is one for a previous exercise we've ran.

- -Work that still needs done.
+Work that still needs done.
 	- Adding custom port options to the redirector build.
 	- Upgrading phishing to a full featured platform like gophish for example.
+	- Add support for RedELK, filebeat 6.4.1 is installed already and the log format for HAproxy to support RedELK is added by the buildredteam.sh script when you make a HAProxy redirector.

 HAProxy redirection
     - This script is designed to only use the "set uri" settings from a C2 profile for